jnguy405/cmpm-121-f25-d2-JenaleeNguyen/README.md

 5. **Step 5**: Refactored the app to store drawing strokes as objects with `display` and `drag` methods and allowed the canvas to redraw and manage undo/redo operations without changing the user experience.
 6. **Step 6**: Introduced two marker tools (“thin” and “thick”) that lets users choose the line thickness for new strokes with visual feedback indicating the selected tool.
 Attempted to categorize `main.ts` functions and events with comments.
 7. **Step 7**: Added a live tool preview that follows the cursor when not drawing by creating a preview object with a display method and dispatching a tool-moved event to render it on the canvas.
+8. **Step 8**: Step 8: Implemented multiple sticker tools (☕, 🍪, 🍩) with live previews that can be placed on the canvas using the command pattern, integrated with undo/redo and visual tool selection.